Safeguarding – what you need to know

 It is the expectation that all providers have a sound understanding of safeguarding children and child protection.

 Here you will find local and national guidance and information to support you in meeting your statutory duties.
 Leicester’s Safeguarding Children Partnership Board (LSCPB) and HM Government publications can be found via the links included on this page.
+These resources can be utilised by designated safeguarding leads in embedding quality safeguarding practice

 Designated Safeguarding Lead (DSL)